 - Further, you will find a slider that will allow you to set how much SD card space you would like to give to your RAM Partition.
 Alternatively, you can use the Optimal Value and let the app decide for you.

-Once you save the option, RAM partition is created on the SD card and your device should be running better.
+Once you save the option, a RAM partition is created on the SD card and your device should be running better.

 - Start And Run A Business With Little Or No Money